WeblateOrg/weblate/docs/admin/projects.rst

 ++++++++++++++++++++++++

-Sets how old (in hours) changes have to be before they are committed by background task or the :djadmin:`commit_pending` management command.
+Sets how old (in hours) changes have to be before they are committed by background task or the :wladmin:`commit_pending` management command.
 All changes in a component are committed once there is at least one change older than this period.